MileHacker Logo

 Currency and Payment

-Increasingly, digital payments, specifically WeChat Pay and Alipay, dominate transactions inside China.
+Increasingly, digital payments, specifically WeChat Pay and Alipay, dominate transactions in China.
 Cash is less frequently used, especially for smaller purchases.
-Mobile payment is the norm.
+Mobile payment should be the norm.

 Digital Payment Tip